 - “My friend, how lovely to meet you.”

 In Spanish we say Encantado/a, it means absolutely enchanted.
 Everything in the Spanish language is meant to bring you close.
 To love on you a little bit through words, platonically.
 Think about your words in that way.
 Consider it a mind game.
-Instead of starting a presentation with, “My name is Codie Sanchez Baker, thank you for having me today.”
+Instead of starting a presentation with, “My name is Codie Sanchez, thank you for having me today.”
 Don’t be cheesy, be you, but have fun with it.

 - “My friends, what a pleasure looking out at all your beautiful faces this morning.”